-AAMI’s award-winning podcasts are developed in partnership with the studios of Healthcare Tech Talk.
-The podcasts explore today's most pressing healthcare technology challenges and the multidisciplinary approaches that are being used to clarify and resolve them.
-Terry Baker and Kelley Hill, along with respected subject matter experts, discuss everything from how different technology is developed, implemented, used and maintained, to the patient experience, to endeavors that highlight the crucial role that healthcare technology management (HTM) professionals play in the delivery of healthcare.
+AAMI’s award-winning podcasts explore today's most pressing healthcare technology challenges and the multidisciplinary approaches that are being used to resolve them.
+Respected subject matter experts share their insights and tips as they discuss everything—from the many different types of technology that are developed, implemented and maintained, to the patient experience, to endeavors that highlight the crucial role of healthcare technology management (HTM) professionals.

 You can listen to the podcasts at your convenience, whether you’re out for a jog, driving your car, in front of your desk, or at home.
 All podcasts will be available on this page.
 Additionally, the podcasts can be accessed through three major podcast distributors: iTunes, TuneIn, and Stitcher.
 We welcome your suggestions for new podcast topics or interview subjects.
 Please send them to Sean Loughlin at firstname.lastname@example.org.